spectrocloud/librarium/docs/docs-content/getting-started/gcp/scale-secure-cluster.md

 ![Taints repel pods to a new node](/getting-started/getting-started_scale-secure-cluster_taints-in-action.gif)

 Switch back to Palette in your web browser.
 Navigate to the left **Main Menu** and select **Profiles**.
-Select the cluster profile deployed to your cluster, named `azure-profile`.
+Select the cluster profile deployed to your cluster, named `gcp-profile`.
 Ensure that the **1.1.0** version is selected.

 Click on the **hellouniverse 1.1.3** layer.
 The manifest editor appears.
 Set the `manifests.hello-universe.ui.useTolerations` field on line 20 to `true`.
 Then, set the